Luis Felipe Reyes

 Physician-Scientist | Infectious Diseases | Critical Care | Translational Research

-Universidad de la Sabana, University of Texas and University of Oxford
+Universidad de la Sabana, University of Texas, University of Oxford

 About me:

-I am a physician-scientist with a career dedicated to infectious diseases, critical care, and translational research, working to advance science and improve clinical outcomes globally, with a particular focus on Colombia and Latin America.
+I am a physician-scientist with a career dedicated to infectious diseases, critical care, and translational research, committed to advancing scientific knowledge and improving clinical outcomes globally, with a special focus on Colombia and Latin America.

-I currently serve as Distinguished Professor of Infectious Diseases at the School of Medicine, Universidad de La Sabana in Colombia, where I also lead the Unisabana Center for Translational Science (UCTS)—an interdisciplinary research centre focused on translating scientific discoveries into clinical solutions.
-I also hold a clinical and academic role at the Clínica Universidad de La Sabana, a university hospital committed to research, education, and high-quality patient care.
-In addition, I work as a Researcher and Scientific Leadership Manager at the University of Oxford, contributing to international research coordination, capacity building, and scientific leadership in critical illness and infectious diseases.
+I currently serve as a Distinguished Professor of Infectious Diseases at the School of Medicine of Universidad de La Sabana, where I also direct the Unisabana Translational Science Center (UCTS), an interdisciplinary center focused on bringing scientific discoveries from the laboratory to clinical practice.
+I also hold a clinical and academic position at the Universidad de La Sabana Clinic, a university hospital committed to research, education, and high-quality medical care.
+In parallel, I am a Researcher and Scientific Leadership Manager at the University of Oxford, where I contribute to coordinating international research, capacity building, and scientific leadership in infectious diseases and critical conditions.

-I hold an MSc in International Health and Tropical Medicine from the University of Oxford and a PhD in Translational Science from the University of Texas.
-My academic training supports a broad research agenda that spans molecular biology, clinical trials, and health systems research.
+I completed a Master’s in International Health and Tropical Medicine at the University of Oxford, and earned a PhD in Translational Sciences from the University of Texas.
+This academic training has allowed me to develop a broad research agenda, ranging from molecular mechanisms to clinical studies and health systems research.

-I have led multiple randomised controlled trials and multicentre observational studies, not only in Colombia and Latin America, but also as part of global research collaborations.
-I actively participate in international research platforms such as REMAP-CAP, ANDROMEDA SHOCK, and LIVEN (Latin American Intensive Care Network), contributing to collective efforts to address pneumonia, sepsis, and other emerging infectious threats.
+I have led multiple randomized clinical trials and multicenter observational studies, both in Colombia and in other Latin American countries, as well as within the framework of international collaborative initiatives.
+I actively participate in research networks such as REMAP-CAP, ANDROMEDA SHOCK, and LIVEN (Latin American Intensive Care Network), where we contribute to the scientific response to pneumonia, sepsis, and other emerging infectious threats.

-To date, I have authored over 160 peer-reviewed publications, many in top-tier journals, and I mentor a growing number of PhD and MSc students working on projects that explore pathogen biology, host immune responses, antimicrobial resistance, and long-term outcomes of infectious diseases.
+I have published more than 180 peer-reviewed scientific articles, many of them in high-impact journals, and I supervise a group of master’s and doctoral students working on projects related to pathogen biology, host response, antimicrobial resistance, and long-term sequelae of infectious diseases.

-Beyond my research, I serve as an Associate Editor for several international journals and as an International Advisor to The Lancet Microbe.
-I also collaborate with the Pan American Health Organization (PAHO) to support the development of clinical trial capacity in Latin America and promote equitable access to research and preparedness for future pandemics.
+In addition to my research work, I serve as Associate Editor for several international scientific journals, International Advisor for The Lancet Microbe, and External Advisor for the Pan American Health Organization (PAHO), supporting the strengthening of clinical research capacities in Latin America and promoting equitable preparedness for future pandemics.

-My work is grounded in a commitment to scientific excellence, regional leadership, and global collaboration.
-I aim to bridge the gap between research and real-world impact, ensuring that high-quality, evidence-based care reaches the populations who need it most, both in Latin America and around the world.
+My work is guided by a commitment to scientific excellence, regional impact, and global collaboration.
+I aim to bridge the gap between research and real-world practice, ensuring that the knowledge generated translates into better care for the populations that need it most, in Latin America and around the world.